ScreenPyHQ/screenpy/docs/topics/actors.rst

     Perry.can(BrowseTheWeb.using(Firefox()))

-    # For convenience, you can also do the same like this
+    # For convenience, you can also do the same during instantiation
     Perry = AnActor.named("Perry").who_can(BrowseTheWeb.using_firefox())

 Now,
-Perry is able to attempt any actions that require the ability to BrowseTheWeb.
+Perry is able to attempt any actions which need the ability to |BrowseTheWeb|.
 Here's Perry attempting to click a link::

     from screenpy import Target